Beverage can printing: Coatings and inks

 The coatings on metals tend to fall into two categories: thermoplastic or thermoset.
 A thermoplastic coating does not chemically react when the substrate undergoes drying after the coating process.
 The drying of thermoplastic coatings is accomplished by evaporation or by applying heat to fuse the material to the metal.
 Metals with thermoplastic coatings are not resistant to high heat or aggressive solvents.
 The coating on the metal can re-melt with exposure to heat or strong solvents from the screen-printing process.
 A thermoset coating cures by a chemical reaction called polymerization and/or crosslinking.
 The coating is cured by baking the coated metals at high temperatures for long periods of time.
 Thermoset coatings tend to be resistant to heat and remelting, and they generally provide excellent solvent and scuff resistance.

 Ultraviolet light (UV) curing technology-UV process was motivated by a desire to increase can printing speeds, to reduce energy consumption, and to lower air emissions.

 Both solvent based and UV inks are available for decorating coated metals, but solvent-based formulations are the most commonly used.
 While advances have been made that allow UV inks to perform well on a growing range of metal materials, the chemical properties and curing characteristics of UV inks still limit their functionality compared to solvent-based varieties.

 Solvent-based coatings contain solvents at concentrations of approximately 70 to 75 percent by volume (1).
 The solvent composition is typically a mixture of aliphatic hydrocarbons, aromatics, ethers, cellosolves and acetates.
 This method produces significant VOC (volatile organic compound) and HAP (hazardous air pollutant) emissions.
 The coatings have good abrasion resistance and high quality, but the high VOC emissions have virtually eliminated their use in can plants.

-Other processes

-Ball Corporation has been playing with a new kind of laser technology for brand identity on beverage can tabs.
-When branding is becoming a more and more evolutionary process, those involved in the business are attempting to find a new way to stand out.
-The can tabs can come in a variety of colors to best engrave high quality letters, numbers and designs right on the tab.

-Ball also has a market on the following printing techniques: